Nurit

 Nurit was probably a Jewish village, as attested by the existence of a hiding complex related to the Jewish revolts against the Romans.
 However, its synagogue was not yet found.

 According to Zori, Nurit was one of the villages in the Harod valley that belonged to the Crusader monastery on Mount Tabor.
-In Crusader accords (Pasxalis II, 1103) the name of the village is mentioned as Nurith.
+In a Crusader accord (Pasxalis II, 1103) the name of the village is mentioned as Nurith.

 • Ottoman Period – (1516-1918 A.D.)